omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 The ratio of view to transaction events is quite high.
 This could indicate barriers to conversion, such as high prices, a poor user experience or lack of trust in the platform.

 The add to cart events are significantly higher than transactions, which is expected, but the gap is quite large.
 This could mean that users are adding items to their carts but not completing the purchase.
-Reasons could include abandoned carts, issues during the checkout process, or the user deciding against the purchase at the last moment.
+Reasons could include abandoned carts, issues during the checkout processor the user deciding against the purchase at the last moment.

 ##### User Event Distribution Visualisation After Anomaly Removal
 ![image](https://github.com/user-attachments/assets/34fac08a-6bdf-4511-8f39-8c736bc6ccf2)